Race, Wealth, & Inequality in American Politics

 - when you get your results, use the links on the left under "Subject: Thesaurus Term" on the left side to narrow your search even more - you can use this feature to narrow your topic, too!

-Your research will likely also be informed by scholarship in other areas, which (depending on your topic) may include history, sociology, women's and gender studies, etc. To find research materials in these other disciplines that will help provide background and context for your research, choose the appropriate link under the "Articles" tab on the library homepage.
+Your research will likely also be informed by scholarship in other areas, which (depending on your topic) may include history, sociology, women's and gender studies, etc. To find research materials in these other disciplines that will help provide background and context for your research, choose the appropriate link from the menu under the "Databases" tab on the library homepage.

 **Help!
 There's no link to the full text!*

 1. If there's a full-text link in the database you're in, just click on it!